 Then, caulk all the seams.
 Paint,and done!

 You will notice that even though I have baseboards along the walls, I did not use them on the columns themselves.
 For those of you that want to know, the paint on the columns is Sherwin Williams’ Urban Bronze in semi gloss.
 The walls are SW Pavestone.
 Ceilings are Urban Bronze in a matte finish.
+But I think it is the poster boxes that really accent the wall.

 And because I know that some of you want to know about the sconces… I purchased these through Lowe’s.
 It took awhile to find exactly what I wanted, and when I did they were being discontinued.
 I got a few on discount, traveled to two other Lowe’s and picked up a few more, and still ended up ordering a few online.
 There are other places out there that have similar lights; however these particular ones are gone.